Formation and Purpose

 Since its founding, AIIP has continued to be an important voice for the independent information profession.
 Known for its welcoming, collegial, and non-competitive culture, AIIP has members representing countries from around the world.

-The Association continues the legacy created by Marilyn Levine by holding an annual business meeting and conference at different sites across the United States.
-AIIP also provides members with a private email discussion group, partners with industry vendors who give members access to discount subscriptions, delivers educational programming year-round, coordinates peer support and mentoring programs, provides opportunities to network with colleagues worldwide, and offers a library of business and industry-related resources for its members.
+The Association continues the legacy created by Marilyn Levine by holding an Annual Conference and membership business meeting.
+AIIP also provides members with a private email discussion group, partners with industry vendors who give members access to discount subscriptions, delivers educational programming year-round, coordinates peer support and mentoring programs, provides opportunities to network with colleagues worldwide, and offers business- and industry-related resources for its members.

 AIIP 30th Anniversary slideshow